onap/doc/docs/guides/onap-documentation/setup-of-a-doc-dev-system.rst

 Install python3 related packages
 ================================

-.. important:: The main python3 package is preinstalled in Ubuntu 20.04.
+.. important:: The main python3 package is preinstalled in Ubuntu.
 But please ensure that you are using python version 3.8 or higher.

 Open a :guilabel:`Terminal` window and update the package management system with ...